beartype/beartype/README.rst

 Catch-22_>`__.

-Consider `the prior example of a function annotated as accepting a triply-nested list of integers and then passed a list containing 1,000 nested lists each themselves containing 1,000 nested lists each themselves containing 1,000 integers <Why should I use beartype?_>`__.
+Consider `the prior example of a function annotated as accepting a triply-nested list of integers passed a list containing 1,000 nested lists each containing 1,000 nested lists each containing 1,000 integers <Why should I use beartype?_>`__.

 When decorated by typeguard_, every call to that function checks every integer nested in that list.